sohamkamani/javascript-design-patterns-for-humans/README.md

 editor.type('And this is third.')

-// Output: Content before Saving echo editor.getContent() // This is the first sentence.
+// Output: Content before Saving console.log(editor.getContent())// This is the first sentence.
 This is second.
 And this is third.

 // Restoring to last saved state editor.restore(saved)